nikojo/PebbleBigTimeRevolution/README.md

 * Changed the fonts to the Ubuntu San Serif font available in Gimp
 * Removed the leading zeros for hours and months
 * Changed the day of the week to use the characters for the Japanese days of the week
+* Removed the animations for when the hours and minutes change

 Notifies when watch loses connection to the phone.
 It will vibrate and then the display will use inverted colors/white background.
 Once the phone is reconnected the screen will go back to normal.